 Developing and enhancing learning skills is of prime importance for the academic endeavours of our Junior School girls.

 For girls in Preparation to Year 6, the Junior School provides a vibrant and active environment where coming to school is an adventure.
 During these important foundational years of schooling, we focus on developing learning skills to enhance academic achievement.

 We offer a rich and varied curriculum that makes learning fun and ensures that every child has the opportunity to participate in activities that stimulate and interest them.
-Our students are encouraged to pursue excellence in all that they do – whether it be through academic, sporting or creative learning experiences.
-We focus on creating a positive and happy learning environment.
+Our students are encouraged to pursue excellence in all that they do – whether it be through academic, sporting or creative endeavour.

 There are two classes at each year level from Preparation to Year 4.
 In Years 5 and 6 there are three classes in each grade.
 Classrooms are complemented by shaded outdoor play areas, a sensory garden and outdoor amphitheatre to promote play-based learning experiences.

-By the end of a girl’s time in the Junior School phase of her education at Kambala, she will not only have obtained an excellent academic foundation, she will also have been exposed to a variety of social and cultural experiences which will have helped develop her independence and confidence.
+By the end of a girl’s time in the Junior School phase of her education at Kambala, she will not only have obtained an excellent academic foundation, she will also have been exposed to a variety of social and cultural experiences which serve to develop her independence and confidence.

 The development of literacy and numeracy skills is vitally important for primary-aged children.
 At Kambala, our students consistently perform well above state and national averages in the National Assessment Program – Literacy and Numeracy (NAPLAN).

 Students in Preparation to Year 6 study a diverse and comprehensive curriculum that is based on the following key learning areas:

 - Human Society and its Environment (HSIE) (includes French language and Religious Education)